dowski/pyweek28/README.md

 Be smart about which blocks you play when!
 It might be the difference between a win and a loss!

+## Playing

+The game may be played from source or by using a pre-built Windows executable.

+The easiest way to play from source is to use the [Mu editor](https://codewith.mu/).
+Check out the Stacky Tower code from this repo (or extract a zip file) to your preferred location and open `stackytower.py` in Mu.
+Choose PyGame Zero from the Mode selection button and then click Play.

+If you are running on a Windows platform you may opt to use a pre-built executable (`stackytower.exe`).

+### Game Play

+The game opens to a menu.
+Follow the basic instructions for play within the game.

+### Custom Keyboard Layouts

+If you use a non-QWERTY keyboard layout you'll need to play from source.
+You can edit the key mapping at the top of `stackytower.py` to suit your preferences.

 ## Credits

 This game was designed and coded by Christian Wyglendowski and Eli Wyglendowski.

 Most graphics were created by Eli.